Citrus long-horned beetle

-The citrus long-horned beetle (Anoplophora chinensis, also appearing in many sources as Anoplophora malasiaca) is a long-horned beetle native to Japan, China, Korea, and Southeast Asia where it is considered a serious pest.
-Several countries in Europe had been infested with this insect in the past, including Italy, Switzerland, Turkey, France, Germany, and Croatia.
+Anoplophora chinensis, the citrus long-horned beetle (also appearing in many sources as Anoplophora malasiaca), is a long-horned beetle native to Japan, China, Korea, Taiwan and Southeast Asia where it is considered a serious pest.
+This beetle has invaded several countries in Europe, including Italy, Switzerland, Turkey, France, Germany, and Croatia.

-Each female citrus long-horned beetle can lay up to 200 eggs after mating; each egg is individually deposited in tree bark.
-After the beetle larva hatches, it chews into the tree, forming a tunnel that is then used as a place for pupation.
-From egg-laying to pupation and adult emergence can take one to two years.

 Infestations by the beetle can kill many different types of hardwood trees including Citrus, pecan, apple, Australian pine, Hibiscus, sycamore, willow, pear, mulberry, chinaberry, poplar, Litchi, kumquat, Japanese red cedar, oak, and Ficus.

+Geographic range

+Asia

+Anoplophora chinensis is native to most parts of China and Korea, as well as Vietnam, Malaysia, Indonesia, and the Philippines.
+However, this beetle is characterized as an invasive species in many parts of the world, including countries in Europe such as Italy, as it has been able to be transported to additional geographic regions by burrowing into shipments from Asia to countries in Europe.
+It makes its way into shipments that contain plants or wood and burrows into them.

-In America
+North America

-The citrus long-horned beetle poses an unprecedented threat to the environment in North America because it attacks healthy trees and has no natural enemies.
-Not only are greenbelts, urban landscapes and backyard trees threatened, but also orchards, forests, endangered salmon, and wildlife habitats.